ldvalle3/YogaCapstone_FullProject/README.md

 # YogaCapstone_FullProject
-front/backend of a function website for yoga instructors to electronically create sequences.
+front/backend of a functional website for yoga instructors to electronically create sequences.